 - Dual-booting: You can run 2 operating systems alongside each other.

 - Licensing problems might occur when you move the USB SSD between different machines.

 - It’s not as reliable as having Windows installed on an internal SSD.
 It can probably result in the corruption of data.

 - Speed can be an issue if you use any other USB storage than SSD.

 Steps to Install Windows on External SSD/Storage

-Step 8 – Once WinToUSB finishes copying Windows, it’s time to boot the disk.
-For that, shut down your computer and boot into the BIOS.
-Generally, BIOS can be brought up by pressing the F2 key on most of the systems, but it can vary with your motherboard.
+- Once WinToUSB finishes copying Windows, it’s time to boot the disk.
+For that, turn off your computer and boot into the BIOS.
+Press the F2 key to open the BIOS interface.
+On most systems, this works, but it can vary with your motherboard.

 Well, that’s it, folks!
 When the system boots up, a warm welcome from Windows shall appear on the screen.

 In case of any issues, do drop a comment below and I’ll be happy to answer your queries.